FACTBOX-Countries resume use of AstraZeneca vaccine, while some lose confidence | Health

 NORWAY: Health authorities said on March 17 it was too soon to say if the vaccine causes blood clots after halting rollout on March 11.

-ROMANIA: Temporarily stopped vaccinating people with one batch of vaccines on March 11.
+ROMANIA: Temporarily stopped vaccinating people with one batch of vaccine on March 11.

-SWEDEN: Needs "a few days" to decide whether to restart using the vaccine, it said on March 19 and will likely make a decision this week.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)